theshobhitsingh/ZapMail/README.md

 ## Contributing 🤝

-We welcome contributions!
+I welcome contributions!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

 1. Fork the repository.
 2. Create a new branch for your feature: